Pat Brown: Tax increase

-Brown wanted to expand state services but first had to end the deficit and obtain enough revenue for his ambitious plans.
+Brown wanted to expand state services but first had to end the deficit and obtain enough revenue for his plans.
 Tax increases were headed by the personal income tax, where the top rate went from 6% to 7%, with new exemptions for the poor.
-There was a major increase in the profits taxes paid by banks and corporations, a tax on cigarettes, beer, and betting, as well as a highly controversial severance tax on oil and natural gas.
-A few compromises were made but Brown got his money for expansion, while also getting the reputation as a high tax politician.
+There was an increase in the profits taxes paid by banks and corporations, a tax on cigarettes, beer, and betting, as well as a severance tax on oil and natural gas.
+A few compromises were made, but in the end, Brown got his money for expansion of the state budget.

 California State Water Project

 With his administration beginning in 1959, Brown set in motion a series of actions whose magnitude was unseen since the governorship of Hiram Johnson.
 The post–World War II economic expansion brought millions of newcomers to the state which, along with the state's cyclical droughts, severely strained California's water resources, especially in dry Southern California.
 This began the California State Water Project, whose objective was to address the fact that one half of the state's people lived in a region containing one percent of the state's natural supply of water.
 Much of the state's extant water was controlled by regional bodies, and the federal government.
 These federally controlled areas were under the jurisdiction of the Bureau of Reclamation, which was considering the implementation of a "160-acre principle", a policy contained within the Newlands Reclamation Act of 1902, limiting delivery of federally subsidized water to parcels equal to the size of a homestead, which was 160 acres.
 This brought strong opposition from the agricultural industry, and as such would require significant splintering of existent land holdings.
 To relieve this threat to the agricultural economy, Brown and other state leaders began the State Water Project, whose master plan included a vast system of reservoirs, aqueducts, and pipelines powered by pump stations and electrical generating plants to transport the water statewide.
 This included the capture of the Sacramento River runoff, redirecting the seabound water through the San Joaquin Valley, not only irrigating the arid desert regions, but also providing Southern California, particularly Los Angeles County, with the water required to sustain expansions in population and industry.
 The entire project was projected to take sixty years, costing $13 billion, nearly $104 billion in 2015 dollars.